Exclusive - Draft deal calls for UN access to all Iran sites: source

 VIENNA A draft nuclear deal between Iran and six major powers calls for U.N. inspectors to have access to all suspect Iranian sites, including military, based on consultations between the powers and Tehran, a diplomatic source said on Tuesday.

-The source also said that if the deal is agreed, a U.N.
-Security Council resolution on it would ideally be adopted this month and the steps to be taken by both sides – including Iranian limitations on its nuclear programme and relief from sanctions on Iran – implemented in the first half of 2016.
+The source also said that if the deal is accepted, a U.N.
+Security Council resolution on it would ideally be adopted this month and the steps to be taken by both sides – including Iranian limitations on its nuclear programme and relief from sanctions on Iran – would be implemented in the first half of 2016.

+The details of the draft deal, which is still being negotiated, are broadly in line with an interim agreement clinched on April 2 in Lausanne, Switzerland.

+But as negotiations reached a critical stage, new details emerged, and it was significant that the latest draft included inspections for military sites, access to experts and a proposed timeline for putting a possible deal in place.

 Diplomats close to the talks say that they are hoping to approve a final version of the draft document as early as Tuesday.
 Negotiations were continuing in the early hours of Tuesday to reach an agreement, the diplomats said.